ruskcoder/InvisAI-Cluely-Free-ProctorioEvader/README.md

 3. Press **Start Capture** or press **S**
 4. Left click on both your corners of the question.
 5. Wait for the AIs to complete and give you an answer!
 > [!IMPORTANT]
 > Note: Qwen AI and DeepSeek AI don't have a direct image AI function, so InvisAI reads the text in the image and plugs in that.
 Because of this, these AIs don't support image/stimulus based questions.

+## Known Bugs:
+- No error message if Chrome is not updated
+- Sometimes Copilot gives an invalid access token even after just signing in
+- Gemini not working even when signed in on Edge
+- Window takes time to initialize and do affinity

 ## Building from source
 1. Make sure you have Python and Git installed